 In 1672, the Third Anglo-Dutch War broke out.
 During this naval conflict between the Dutch Republic and the alliance of England and France, the Dutch seized New York again in 1673.

-Even though at that point the Dutch influence over New York’s future development diminished significantly, signs of their presence are still visible in the city today.
-Some of the famous names such as Harlem or Brooklyn come from their Dutch equivalents — Haarlem and Breukelen.
+Even though, at that point, the Dutch influence over New York’s future development diminished significantly, signs of their presence are still visible in the city today.
+Some of the famous names, such as Haarlem or Brooklyn, come from their Dutch equivalents — Haarlem and Breukelen.

 New York’s history is rich and fascinating.
 The role of the Dutch is just a speck, albeit an important one, in the city’s hundreds of years of existence.